oracle-devrel/redbull-pit-strategy/hols/pitstrategy/modeltraining/modeltraining.md

 ## Introduction

 Once we have our dataset ready, this notebook focuses on creating two different ML models: one _classifier_ and one _regressor_.
 - **Regression** Model: we will predict the optimal stint length for the first stint (stintNum == 1).
-In other words, we'll predict when it's most optimal for the driver to pit **for the first time** in the race.
+In other words, we'll predict when it's most optimal for the driver to pit **for the first time** in a race.
 - **Classification** Model: we will use **bucketization** as a technique to classify the optimal pit stop window.
-We will have 5 different buckets; and our model will predict in which of these buckets it's most optimal to pit for the first time in the race.
+We will have 5 different buckets; and our model will predict in which of these buckets it's most optimal to pit for the first time in a race.

 Estimated Lab Time: 30 minutes